jina-ai/docs/chapters/peas-and-pods.rst

 Let's first think about the case of a Singleton Pod runs locally.
 This Pod will only have 1 Pea inside, i.e. `parallel=1` or `shard=1`,
 depends on the type of Executor it wraps.
-The Pea inside the Pod will receive traffic from the last Pea, process the data and send data to the next Pea.
+The Pea inside the previous Pod will receive traffic from the last Pea, process the data and send data to the next Pea.

-When it comes to a Singleton Pod runs remotely (i.e. runs with JinaD), the main process will setup `JinadRuntime`, the runtime is going to create a new Pod (Remote) inside the remote machine.
+When it comes to a Singleton Pod runs remotely (i.e. runs with JinaD), the main process will setup `JinadRuntime`, the runtime is going to create remote Peas inside the remote machine.
 The JinadRuntime take ownership of 2 tasks:

 1. Parse args to JinaD to fire up a remote Pod with a single Pea using `put/pod` api endpoint.